What LPWS Is

 In many systems, value is reduced too quickly to price.

-LPWS therefore approaches value as something that must first become visible, contextual, and understandable before it can move toward any form of clear exchange.
+LPWS therefore approaches value as something that must first become visible, contextual and understandable.

 LPWS does not assume that value exists only where money moves, nor that everything meaningful can be translated immediately into financial terms.